Der Langrisser: Finally translated

 First off: Der Langrisser is actually a remake of Langrisser 2.
 Why should we care?
 If you ever tried a little-known Strategy RPG for Genesis by the name of Warsong, you have played the first game in the Langrisser series.

 Warsong is a tour de force of strategy, and could have been the start of a trend toward larger-scale SRPG battles.
-Unfortunately, Career Soft was the only company who maintained the trend with their Langrisser games, ending with the fifth entry (for Saturn and PSX). → Read the rest
+Unfortunately, Career Soft was the only company who maintained the trend with their Langrisser games, ending with the fifth entry (for Saturn and PSX).
+Until now, all except the first were inaccessible to those who don’t know the dark arts of a Far Eastern volcanic archipelago. → We are what we pretend to be, so we must be careful about what we play.

 Fear the Mystic Balloons